← All workflows

 • Drafts creditor notification procedures and claims bar date schedules

-• Flags jurisdiction-specific requirements with [VERIFY] markers for attorney review
+• Flags jurisdiction-specific requirements with verification markers

 Required documents